Access4all/adg/pages/examples/widgets/dialog/README.md

 Besides many other requirements, we want to stress out explicitly the following:

 - The meaning and usage of the dialog must be clear.
-- The dialog must be operable using both keyboard only and screen reader (with a reasonable interplay of default keys like Tab, Enter/Space, Esc, Arrow keys).
+- The dialog must be operable using both keyboard only and screen readers (with a reasonable interplay of default keys like Tab, Enter/Space, Esc, Arrow keys), as well as mobile screen readers.
 - Focus must be placed inside the dialog upon opening, and placed back upon closing.
 - Modal dialogs must track focus.
 - It must be evident where a dialog's content begins and where it ends.